Who am I? (2020 edition)

 Marxism: My Doctorate (Ph.D.) is in psychology.
 I taught sociology for many years at Uni.
 NSW but I suppose I am more a social psychologist than a sociologist.
 In Australia and Britain (but not the USA) you seem to need to be a Marxist of some sort to be a sociologist.
 To me Marxism has always been the hallmark of the intellectually second-rate.
 Fancy thinking that governments are good at doing things!
 It is what intellectuals used to turn to when they wanted to seem original but in fact had nothing original to say at all.
 One reason why Marxism has had some popularity is its environmental determinism.
 It gives people the feeling that they can change most things, if not everything.
 If you look at the scientific evidence, however -- particularly the most recent evidence --an awful lot about human beings is genetically determined and hence relatively fixed and unchangeable.
 This gives people a feeling of impotence that they hate.
 Hence the popularity of nostrums which give them the illusion of control.

 Travel: I travelled so much in my earlier years (3 times to India, 3 times to the UK, 3 times to the USA etc.) that I now no longer have travel ambitions.
 I think that travel can easily be a vain attempt to run away from oneself and from the real world.
 People and places are much the same wherever you go in my experience.
 I was born and bred in Far North Queensland, which is scenically very beautiful so I suppose I am a bit blase about scenery.
 I grew up amid great scenery so now do not need to seek it out.
 Of all the places I have been, in fact, the most scenic to me would have to be the Cairns to Port Douglas road.
 So why go overseas?
 To get diarrhoea in Asia?
 Been there, done that.
 To try the foods of different lands?
 You can do that very well right here in Brisbane with all our ethnic restaurants.
 I have had Indian food in Sydney, Indian food in London and Indian food in India and I can assure you that there are restaurants here in Brisbane that give you Indian food that is as good as Indian food anywhere.
 (You might gather that I like Indian food).
-I have, however, been to Fiji and South Africa in the last 5 years so I am not a total write-off in the travel department.
+I have, however, been to Fiji and South Africa in recent years so I am not a total write-off in the travel department.

 "Vanity of vanities.
 All is vanity" (Ecclesiastes 1:2).
 In my well-spent youth, I was on one occasion interviewed by a women's magazine about my lifestyle.
 Although I find it a bit embarrassing now, I have decided to put the interview on the net.
 See here.
 Note that the report is not totally accurate.
 I was NOT, for instance, divorced at the time.
 It is broadly representative of my thoughts then, however, so I am putting it on the net for the record's sake